barnhill/FourSite/README.md

 # Screens

-The first screen will allow you to search for venues near the center of Seattle and displays them in a list.
-It includes some information about the place and how far it is from the center of Seattle.
+The first screen will allow you to search for venues near your current location and displays them in a list.
+It includes some information about the place and how far it is from you.
 Users are allowed to favorite places from here by tapping on the star icon.
 Tapping on a venue will take you to the detail screen.
 Tapping the floating action button will take you to the full map screen.

 ![Main screen](/images/example.png)

-The full map screen will allow the user to get a visual of all the places in the search results mapped on the same map with a different colored pin for the center of Seattle.
+The full map screen will allow the user to get a visual of all the places in the search results mapped on the same map with a different colored pin for your current location.
 Tapping on a pin will display the name.
 Clicking on this name will navigate to the details screen.

 ![Full map screen](/images/fullmap.png)

-The details screen will display the center of Seattle on the map on the top half along with the place its showing the details for.
-This screen also shows some information about the selected venue (rating, address and a button to navigate to their website if its available)
+The details screen will display a pin on the map indicating your current position on the top half along with venues details.
+This screen also shows some information about the selected venue (rating, address and a button to navigate to their website if its available), phone call capability, and favoriting/defavoriting a venue.

 ![Details screen](/images/details.png)